npomfret/ui-research/modern-ui-libraries.md

 This document provides a curated list of modern JavaScript libraries and tools that are highly relevant for building next-generation user interfaces.
 The focus is on libraries that are performant, provide an excellent developer experience, and enable the creation of the advanced UI patterns we've researched.

-> Use this alongside [06-accessibility-resilience-tooling.md](./06-accessibility-resilience-tooling.md): that chapter covers principles, while this appendix points to ecosystem options when you decide to buy vs. build.
+> Use this alongside [accessibility-resilience-tooling.md](./accessibility-resilience-tooling.md): that note covers principles, while this appendix points to ecosystem options when you decide to buy vs. build.

 ---

-## 1. Animation & Interaction Libraries
+## Animation & Interaction Libraries

 Pure CSS is great for simple transitions, but for complex, orchestrated, or physics-based animations, a dedicated library is essential.